 - How To Explain Accommodations

 Student Support Specialist

-For students who are apprehensive about a situation or potential situation, talking to a member of the Student Support staff can be a great help.
-When I was worried about a situation with another student, the staff listened to all of my concerns.
+For students who are apprehensive about an adverse situation or a potentially adverse situation, talking to a member of the Student Support staff can be a great help.
+When I was worried about an adverse situation with another student, the staff listened to all of my concerns.
 They helped me develop a plan to ensure that I wouldn’t have to worry about what was happening, or what could potentially happen.
-This department usually has a confidentiality agreement in place.
-That means they do not have to report what is said in the meetings unless the student requests that they do so.
+This department usually has a confidentiality agreement in place, so they do not have to report what is said in the meetings unless the student requests that they do so.

 I made a note with university police that I use a blindness cane and have low vision, so that they would be able to assist me easier if I called.
 I also made a note of what room I lived in on campus so if there was a fire alarm and I couldn’t escape, they would know where to find me.
 One of my friends who has a severe medical condition gave police an abbreviated medical history, so they could assist emergency medical staff in administering care.

 - Ten Reasons You Should Call A Security Escort